 - Blood Pressure Monitoring: Prevent hypertensive disorders.

-These measures enable your healthcare provider to tailor your care plan, ensuring both you and your baby remain healthy throughout pregnancy.
+These measures let your healthcare provider adjust your care plan as needed, keeping both you and your baby as healthy as possible.
+Stay engaged in your care at every step.

 Knowing When to Seek Medical Advice